 The Colorado River Indian Tribes (CRIT) have lands that stretch along 56 miles of the lower Colorado River.
 The CRIT have nearly 720,000 acre-feet of water rights which by law are to be used on the reservation.
 However, as a result of recent legal changes ushered in by the DCP, off-reservation leasing is now allowed, making the CRIT an important partner in helping achieve water security outcomes for Lake Mead, Arizona, and the lower Colorado River Basin.

-The CRIT System Conservation Project is a key part of Arizona’s interstate commitments under the DCP and is one of the most important projects needed to achieve water security for Arizona water users like the City of Mesa that rely on the Central Arizona Project (CAP).
+The CRIT System Conservation Project is a key part of Arizona’s interstate commitments under the DCP and is one of the most important projects needed to achieve water security for Arizona.
 The CRIT System Conservation Project is designed to compensate the Colorado River Indian Tribes for leasing up to 150,000 acre-feet of water—the CRIT have pledged to lease this water and leave up to 50,000 acre-feet per year in Lake Mead for a multi-year period in order to achieve decade- scale water supply benefits for the Colorado River, Lake Mead, Arizona and southern California.
 These water rights are among the most senior in the state, meaning they have priority over other rights and are more reliable.
 However, this water will not be dedicated to system conservation and Arizona water security purposes unless private funding is allocated to fill the remaining project funding gap.

 * Project supports voluntary transactions to change, reduce or stop water use – either temporarily or permanently – to protect or restore water for environmental benefit